infumap/infumap/tools/gpu/image_tagging/README.md

 - creates a Python virtualenv for the service
 - downloads the GGUF + `mmproj` files if they are missing
-- uses an existing `llama-server` binary, or clones/builds `ggml-org/llama.cpp`
+- starts an installed `llama-server` binary
-  locally if one is not already available

 The service accepts multipart image uploads and forwards them to `llama-server` via its OpenAI-compatible chat completions endpoint.
 It also computes a local